picko1990/tnbanon/README.md

 * Enter the signing keys for the app wallets by visiting `http://127.0.0.1:8000/setup/`
 * Open a new terminal and run the cron job `python cron.py`

-Now you can start testing
+Now you can start testing.